Lictorpro/Angular-web-shop/README.md

-# Angular-web-shop
+# User interface for web shop
-Angular web shop project for practice
+User interface made in angular for university project.